aditiingle/data-structures-and-algorithms-practice-journal/README.md

 # Data Structures and Algorithms Practice Journal

-This repository contains my solutions to various LeetCode problems, categorized by difficulty (Easy, Medium, Hard).
+This repository contains my solutions to Data Structures and Algorithm problems, categorized by difficulty (Easy, Medium, Hard).

 ## Folder Structure
 - `easy/`: Problems with easy difficulty.